om-design/sattva/theory/sattva_theoretical_development.md

 The central claim is that “understanding” can be reframed as a property of an internal landscape: (1) the shape of attractor basins (stable meanings), (2) the trajectories that lead into them (inference/recognition), and (3) the transitions between them (association, planning, creativity).

-SATTVA further claims two practical requirements for scalable cognition: (1) many semi-independent “columns” must settle in parallel and reach consensus (in the spirit of Numenta’s Thousand Brains theory), and (2) the system needs continuous anomaly-based self-regulation (in the spirit of HTM anomaly detection as online prediction failure) to prevent runaway dynamics while still permitting creative divergence when desired. [web:764][web:769]
+SATTVA further claims two practical requirements for scalable cognition: (1) many semi-independent “columns” must settle in parallel and reach consensus (in the spirit of Numenta’s Thousand Brains theory), and (2) the system needs continuous anomaly-based self-regulation (in the spirit of HTM anomaly detection as online prediction failure) to prevent runaway dynamics while still permitting creative divergence when desired.

 Finally, SATTVA emphasizes *structural creativity*: not just generating diverse samples, but forming genuinely new, reusable semantic basins (new attractors) via controlled divergence followed by consolidation.

 ## Key novelties

-- Multi-column semantic settling with consensus dynamics (Thousand Brains as a guiding analogy). [web:764][web:778]
+- Multi-column semantic settling with consensus dynamics (Thousand Brains as a guiding analogy).
-- Task-conditioned anomaly regulation: anomaly can mean “explore” or “stabilize,” depending on goal and context. [web:769]
+- Task-conditioned anomaly regulation: anomaly can mean “explore” or “stabilize,” depending on goal and context.
 - Creative basin formation: novelty is validated by stability, reuse, and downstream competence, not just surface diversity.

 ## Comparative analysis

-This section frames SATTVA’s control-and-creativity proposal in contrast to HC and mHC (Hyper-Connections and Manifold-Constrained Hyper-Connections), which address instability in very deep networks by constraining how signals mix across depth. [web:799][web:796]
+This section frames SATTVA’s control-and-creativity proposal in contrast to HC and mHC (Hyper-Connections and Manifold-Constrained Hyper-Connections), which address instability in very deep networks by constraining how signals mix across depth.

 ### What HC is solving

-HC broadens the residual pathway into multiple parallel streams and uses learnable mixing to route information across depth, which can increase expressivity but can also amplify signals and destabilize training at scale. [web:799][web:796]
+HC broadens the residual pathway into multiple parallel streams and uses learnable mixing to route information across depth, which can increase expressivity but can also amplify signals and destabilize training at scale.

 ### What mHC changes

 mHC stabilizes HC by projecting residual mixing matrices onto the manifold of doubly stochastic matrices (the Birkhoff polytope), using a Sinkhorn–Knopp style projection so that residual mixing becomes a convex combination and preserves stable signal propagation through depth. [web:796][web:802][web:804]

-In plain terms, HC and mHC treat “runaway amplification” as the core failure mode, and mHC fixes it by forcing the “mixing” geometry to behave conservatively (roughly: preserve magnitude) even in very deep stacks. [web:796][web:804]
+In plain terms, HC and mHC treat “runaway amplification” as the core failure mode, and mHC fixes it by forcing the “mixing” geometry to behave conservatively (roughly: preserve magnitude) even in very deep stacks.

 ### How SATTVA differs

-SATTVA treats divergence as sometimes desirable (creative search) and sometimes dangerous (loss of coherence), so it adds a task-conditioned regulator that can continuously trade off exploration and stabilization rather than enforcing a single always-on conservation rule. [web:769]
+SATTVA treats divergence as sometimes desirable (creative search) and sometimes dangerous (loss of coherence), so it adds a task-conditioned regulator that can continuously trade off exploration and stabilization rather than enforcing a single always-on conservation rule.

-Instead of making the network always behave as if gain must remain near 1, SATTVA aims to permit controlled “excursions” (high novelty / high variance internal trajectories) and then consolidate them into stable, reusable attractors when the task demands commitment. [web:769]
+Instead of making the network always behave as if gain must remain near 1 (as with mHC), SATTVA aims to permit controlled “excursions” (high novelty / high variance internal trajectories) and then consolidate them into stable, reusable attractors when the task demands commitment.

-This is a more analog solution: the system can be intentionally permissive during a creative phase and intentionally strict during an execution/safety phase, with the switch governed by an online anomaly signal over internal dynamics. [web:769]
+This is a more analog solution: the system can be intentionally permissive during a creative phase and intentionally strict during an execution/safety phase, with the switch governed by an online anomaly signal over internal dynamics.

-### Where this is genuinely novel
+### Where this is genuinely novel - actual machine creativity

 The novelty claim is not merely “more diverse output.”
-It is that novelty can be *structural*: new basins become stable objects in the system’s semantic geometry, meaning the system can revisit, refine, and reliably use them later. [web:769]
+It is that novelty can be *structural*: new basins become stable objects in the system’s semantic geometry, meaning the system can revisit, refine, and reliably use them later.

 ---